lauralwd/azolla_phd_thesis/source/10_chapter_2.md

 To evaluate the relatedness of our _Sinorhizobium_-like genome with the two known _S. meliloti_ genomes (GenBank AL591688.1 and AKZZ01000000), we mapped reads from environmental samples and _A. filiculoides_-Sterilized to these genomes (Fig. S4).
 Whilst the _Sinorhizobium_-like genome was well represented in all Azolla samples, reads of all ditch and cultured fern samples mapped less efficiently to both known _S. meliloti_ genomes.
 The _Sinorhizobium_-like endophyte was thus determined to be a distinct species from _S. meliloti_.
-Similarly, the _Agrobacterium_-like endophyte persistently detected in all Azolla ferns (Fig. 4) proved distinct from known _Agrobacterium_ tumefaciens strains.
+Similarly, the _Agrobacterium_-like endophyte persistently detected in all Azolla ferns (+@fig:fig2_4) proved distinct from known _Agrobacterium_ tumefaciens strains.

-Analyses of N-cycle coding genes revealed that both Rhizobiales genomes were lacking the N~2~-fixing nitrogenase but instead encoded proteins from the denitrifying pathway (Fig. 5; Table S2).
+Analyses of N-cycle coding genes revealed that both Rhizobiales genomes were lacking the N~2~-fixing nitrogenase but instead encoded proteins from the denitrifying pathway (+@fig:fig2_5; Table S2).
 The _Sinorhizobium_-like genome contained intact nitrite reductase, nitric oxide reductase and their accessory proteins (Figs. S4, S5).
 The _Agrobacterium_-like genome did not contain nitrite reductase but contained nitric oxide reductase and nitrous oxide reductase features.
 Closer inspection of the locus and protein alignment, however, revealed insertions of mobile elements in key genes of the nor and nos operons (Figs. S6, S7).